babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 ---

 [In my previous post](https://babangsund.com/relay_local_state_management/), I explained how to use [Relay](https://relay.dev/) as a global state management library.

 If you haven’t read it yet, I highly recommend doing so *first*.

 ![government](https://miro.medium.com/max/1400/0*x4DFSRHRY_uT2ZqT)

+---

-In this post, we will explore how an implementation of this concept might look in a more realistic scenario, than in my previous controlled input example.
+In this post, we will explore how an implementation of this concept might look in a more realistic scenario than in my previous controlled input example.

 ## Global state